 ?
-ROGERS PASS DISCOVERY CENTRE This family-friendly stop is the visitor hub of Glacier National Park and Rogers Pass National Historic Site.
-The building itself is a replica of an historic railway snowshed.
-Inside you'll find a theatre and exhibits about avalanches, wildlife and the history of the area.
+ROGERS PASS DISCOVERY CENTRE This family-friendly stop is the visitor hub of Glacier National Park at the heart of Rogers Pass National Historic Site.
+The Centre is open year-round and offers up-to-date park information from knowledgeable staff, visitor services, and interpretive exhibits.

-⊐ SUMMIT OF ROGERS PASS PICNIC AREA Stretch your legs at the second highest point on the Trans-Canada highway.
+SUMMIT OF ROGERS PASS PICNIC AREA Stretch your legs at the second highest point on the Trans-Canada highway.
 A monument and memory garden tell the story of the triumphs and tragedies behind Canada's first trans-continental railway.
 Four picnic tables available.
-HISTORY OF ROGERS PASS Once seen as impenetrable by European explorers, the Selkirk mountains have been ravelled through and used py Indigenous peoples for thousands of years. n the early 1880s, Major A.E Rogers organized several expeditions to find a route for the railway to cross the Columbia Mountains.
-With local Indigenous support and knowledge, a route was found

-The railway connected the young nation of Canada from coast to coast.
+HISTORY OF ROGERS PASS Once seen as impenetrable by European explorers, the Selkirk mountains have been ravelled through and used by Indigenous peoples for thousands of years. expeditions to find a route for the railway to cross the Columbia Mountains.
+With knowledge, a route was found The railway connected the young nation of Canada from coast to coast.
 In 1962, the Trans-Canada Highway opened following the same route.
 Millions of people now travel this scenic corridor each year.
-Hiking in bear country